retsullivan/retsullivan.github.io/_posts/2019-10-27-What-I-Did-On-My-October-Vacation.md

 ---
 layout: post
-title: What I Did On My October Vacation Or:
+title: What I Did On My October Vacation Or-
 ---

 ## How I Learned to Stop Worrying and Love My Week Off